sungnga/react-ecommerce/react-frontend/README.md

     - first, accept event as an argument
     - next, call the handleFilters() method and pass in the event.target.value as argument.
 This will send the event.target.value to the parent component
     - and lastly, update the value state by calling the setValue() method and pass in the event.target.value
-  - Unlike 'filter by categories' where multiple categories can be selected, only on price range can be selected for 'filter by price range'
+  - Unlike 'filter by categories' where multiple categories can be selected, only one price range can be selected for 'filter by price range'
     - In the input field for price, add name property and set its value to price: `name={price}`.
 This ensures that only one price range is selected and only one item is added to the price array state
   - However, we currently are only grabbing the key out of the prices array(fixedprices.js).
 We want to get the 'array' value out of the key
     - We can handle this in the handleFilters() method in the Shop component